-All PlayStation 4 models now have HDR support for relevant games and media content.
+All PlayStation 4 models now have high dynamic range (HDR) support for relevant games and media content.
 Yep, you don't have to have a PS4 Pro for that.

 Of course HDR is only relevant for those with an HDR-enabled television and requires games to support the wider colour gamut and deeper contrast it affords.
 But when they do the impact is simply "wow".
 There are plenty of games these days that can benefit from the deeper blacks and higher white peaks of HDR.
 And there will be even more in the future.
 Most games released for PS4 going forward promise HDR graphics.

 The user interface is constantly being improved over time, so is now vastly superior than the one launched many moons ago.
-Indeed, most times we fire up the PlayStation after a hiatus (usually owed to Switch play), there's an update that's required to continue.
+Indeed, most times we fire up the PlayStation after a hiatus (usually owed to Nintendo Switch play), there's an update that's required to continue.

 Patches over the years have added plenty of new features and, while it isn't quite as complex as the Xbox One dashboard, we find it is easier to navigate and get to the most important aspects – namely playing games.

 - Bundled controller works with PS4 and PC